 - para-phenylenediamine (PPD), a chemical in hair dyes

 - Alta, a cosmetic coloring agent

 - rhododendrol, found in skin-lightening cream

-- phenol, found in cosmetics, detergent, disinfectant, drugs, etc.
+- phenol, found in cosmetics, detergents, disinfectants, and drugs

-Certain cases of chemical-induced vitiligo may be resolved over time.
-However, certain people with chemical-induced vitiligo will have it permanently.
+Certain cases of chemical-induced vitiligo may resolve over time.
+However, some people with chemical-induced vitiligo will have it permanently.

 Evidence suggests that vitiligo may be an autoimmune disorder.
 An autoimmune disorder is a condition that causes a person’s immune system to attack their tissues and organs.
-Vitiligo may be a result of a person’s immune system attacking their melanocytes.
+Vitiligo may result from a person’s immune system attacking their melanocytes.

-Research indicates that approximately 15–25% of people with vitiligo also have an additional autoimmune disorder, such as:
+Research indicates that approximately 15–25% of people with vitiligo have an additional autoimmune disorder, such as:

 - bilateral vitiligo

 Nonsegmental vitiligo appears on both sides of a person’s body, including both shoulders.
 This form of vitiligo often develops on the hands, on the feet, or around the eyes or mouth.